 2.1.2.
 Current organizational structure

-In the context of the privatization and liberalization of the electric energy market, and in accordance with Legislative Decree No. 79 of 16 March 1999, all ENEL’s liabilities and assets (and all capabilities and resources) connected to nuclear power were assigned to the newly established company SOGIN, which has been operational since 1 November 1999.
-Its shares were transferred in 2000 to the Ministry of Treasure (now Ministry of Economy and Finance); however, SOGIN acts according to guidelines issued by the Ministry of Economic Development (MSE, formerly the Ministry of Industry).
+In the context of privatization and liberalization of the electric energy market, and in accordance with Legislative Decree No. 79 of 16 March 1999, all of ENEL’s liabilities and assets (and all capabilities and resources) connected to nuclear power were assigned to the newly established company SOGIN, which has been operational since 1 November 1999.
+Its shares were transferred in 2000 to the Ministry of Treasury (now MEF); however, SOGIN acts according to guidelines issued by MITE.

 The decommissioning of NPPs in Italy;

-The disposal of low and intermediate radioactive waste resulting from past operation and dismantling activities;
+The management, up to disposal, of radioactive waste resulting from past operation and dismantling activities;

 2.2.
 NUCLEAR POWER PLANTS: OVERVIEW